SuLab/DrugMechDB/CurationGuide.md

 Information about the indication for this record.
 Includes the drug and disease names and their identifiers.

-Example with comment, make sure to put a comment (singular) not comments:
+Example with a comment section, make sure to put a comment (singular) not comments:

       -   comment: Cortisone acetate is a C21 acetate ester of cortisone, and acts as a prodrug of cortisone in the body.
           directed: true